Virtual desktop: Amiga

-Unix and Unix-like
+Unix and Unix-like with X11 or Wayland

 Almost all Unix and Unix-like systems use either the X Window System or the Wayland protocol to provide their windowing environment, with the latter becoming more prevalent on Linux-based systems as of the early 2020s.
 These systems are unique in that the decoration, placement, and management of windows are handled by a separate, replaceable program known as a window manager on the former or a compositor on the latter.
 This separation allowed third-party developers to introduce a host of different window manager features, resulting in the early development of virtual desktop capabilities in X. The first implementation of virtual desktops for Unix was vtwm in 1990.
+IXI Limited's Panorama was an early example of a commercial virtual desktop product for Unix.
 Many of today's X window managers and Wayland compositors now include virtual desktop capabilities.

 Configurations range from as few as two virtual desktops to several hundred.
 The most popular desktop environments, GNOME and KDE, use multiple virtual desktops called workspaces.
 These may exist in a fixed number or be created on the fly as they are populated.
 Some window managers, like FVWM, offer separate "desks" that allow the user to organize applications even further.
 For example, a user may have separate desks labeled "Work" and "Home", with the same programs running on both desks, but fulfilling different functions.
 Some window managers such as dwm and Sawfish support "tagging" (or window rules for KDE) where applications can be configured to always launch on a particular desktop, screen, and position, supporting automatic organization and consistent navigation.